 How does Gearset build a comparison?

-Gearset will complete a listMetadata
+Behind the scenes, Gearset runs a listMetadata

 What factors go into deciding if a component is part of a managed package?